Tartan Plaid Shawl Free Crochet Pattern

 And now, I am sharing the pattern with you all, free for anyone who wants to make one.
 I can’t wait to see what color scheme you will use!

-Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 About The Tartan Plaid Shawl